Locksmith price guide — comparing cheap vs quality lock services

 When Is a Cheap Locksmith OK — And When Is It a Risk?

 Not all locksmith jobs are equal.
 A $79 lockout call is perfectly reasonable.
-A $79 deadbolt installation is a red flag.
+A $79 deadbolt installation is worth scrutinizing more carefully.
 This guide shows you exactly which services are safe to price-shop and which ones you should pay for quality.

 Updated May 2026 6 Service Assessments BSIS Standards Referenced